ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 1:48:11 _Thales:_
 Yeah, quick one.
-So any prediction on when the other two preference will come out?
+So any prediction on when the other two papers will come out?
 I'm really interested in it.

 1:48:25 _Maxwell:_
-Inshallah the Mum paper will be released early July right now, reasonably, and then the other one has to do with extending outwards and that might be like another year.
+Inshallah the MUM paper will be released early July right now, reasonably, and then the other one has to do with extending outwards and that might be like another year.
 I don't think that's coming soon, but hopefully revisions to this paper will be coming out also over the summer and yeah, I would anticipate July.
 Hopefully.
 We'll see.
 There's a lot going on right now!